 Family updates and sessions take place at least once weekly via phone sessions (or in person) however; family meetings or therapy sessions can be scheduled more periodically according to the client’s specific needs.
 Therapists keep a direct communication line to families throughout the process to coordinate care.

 We require family therapy for all clients under the age of 18 who are living at home.
 For adolescents, we involve family at the very beginning of the treatment process.
 We know that family involvement is a key to a successful recovery and parents can provide powerful directives that support therapeutic goals.
 The interaction between family members and the way the client is thinking, feeling, and behaving is often so salient that it compels family involvement.
-For our adult population, it is equally important for each client to have an identified support person that will assist them in their recovery.
-For our adults, sometimes it is family and sometimes it is a close friend, roommate etc.
+We work with our adult clients to identify their strongest support person and in many cases this is family but frequently also includes friends, partners, and roommates, etc.